-This section shows the installation process of Mediant VE SBC on VMware vSphere ESXi Version 6.0 and earlier, using the VMware vSphere client.
+This section describes how to install Mediant VE SBC on VMware vSphere ESXi 6.5 and later, using the VMware vSphere client.
 The installation process might differ for other hypervisor versions and installation methods (e.g., vCenter).

 To install Mediant VE SBC on VMware: